3 Biggest outdoor lighting mistakes and how to prevent them

 Designing an outdoor lighting scheme is the perfect way to create a great first impression for your home as well as adding extra security once the sun goes down.
 However, creating an outdoor lighting scheme can be a challenge, where to start?
 What lights to use and where?
-We’ve rounded up the top 3 biggest outdoor lighting mistakes and we’ll tell you how to avoid them, take a look below for our tips.
+We’ve rounded up the top 3 biggest outdoor lighting mistakes and we'll tell you how to prevent them, take a look below for our tips.

 - Not enough outdoor lighting fittings;

 - not using several layers of lighting;

 - using the wrong LED Light temperature.